dbt-labs/docs.getdbt.com/website/docs/terms/subquery.md

 ### Subquery vs CTE example

-To demonstrate the similarities and differences between subqueries and CTEs, it’s often most useful to look at an actual example.
-Going back to the very first example, let's compare how you would perform that query with a subquery vs a CTE:
+The following example demonstrates the similarities and differences between subqueries and CTEs.
+Using the [first subquery example](#subquery-in-a-join), you can compare how you would perform that query using subquery or a CTE:

 <Tabs
   defaultValue="subquery"